Sheaves and symplectic geometry of cotangent bundles: The four cusps conjecture

 We have similar pairs $\{p^-_i, q^-_i\}$.
-Using these four pairs of conjugate points we can now prove directly an analog of Theorem~\ref{thm:ext1FF} (there is no need for a third linked point as in Proposition~\ref{prop:otherFlinkedpoint} ) and conclude.
+Using these four pairs of conjugate points we can now prove directly an analog of Theorem~\ref{thm:ext1FF} (there is no need for a third linked point as in Proposition~\ref{prop:otherFlinkedpoint}) as follows.
+Let us assume that $\Sigma_{\ttt_0}$ has only two cusps, say $c_1$, $c_2$.
+Then $\Lambda_{\ttt_0} \setminus (\Lambda_{\ttt_0} \cap (T^*_{c_1}M \cup T^*_{c_2}M))$ consists of two connected components, corresponding to two different shifts, say $\Lambda^0$, $\Lambda^1$.
+We assume that $p^+ \in \Lambda^0$.
+By Proposition~\ref{prop:mulink-projdim1} (with $t_0 = t_1 =0$ and $J = \{0\}$) we know that $p^-$ and $p^+$ are $F$-linked over any open subset containing $q^{-1}(0)$.
+We distinguish three cases, (a), (b-i), (b-ii) (see Fig.~\ref{fig:fourcusp} -- the first picture in Fig.~\ref{fig:four_cusps0} is compatible with~(b-i) and the second one with~(b-ii)):